Justin-Diner/Discord-Bot/README.md

 # Discord Bot
-Welcome to my Discord bot.
-It is fully functional and has several commands!
+Welcome to my fully functional Discord bot.
+The bot has several commands, but is currently aimed towards teaching coding concepts.
+It also includes various games that members of your channel can play.
+It is consistently updated.
 The bot runs with modules enabled.